UT-MPC/pxt-moveSMART/tutorial2.md

 ## Step 8

 Look at the @boardname@ on the left again.
 When you take a step, the @boardname@ detects a shake, and the number will increase.
 It is now a pedometer-- a device that counts how many steps you take.

+## Step 9

+Flash your code to your @boardname@ and see how it works!